 Payloads created by msf payload creator are stored in /root/.

-When Msfvenom Payload Creator is ran a resource file is also saved to the same output location as our metasploit payload.
+When Msfvenom Payload Creator is ran a resource file is also saved to the same output location as our Metasploit payload.
 A resource file is basically just a batch script for Metasploit using resource files we can automate various tasks in Metasploit.

-To start a Metasploit listener for the payload we just created we can use Metasploit resource file that was output along with our Metasploit payload.
+To start a Metasploit listener for the payload we just created we can use the Metasploit resource file that was output along with our Metasploit payload.

 msfconsole -q -r '/root/windows-meterpreter-staged-reverse-tcp-443-exe.rc'

-Once victim machine tries to open .exe payload a reverse Metasploit connection will be established between the attacker and victim.
+Once the victim machine tries to open .exe payload a reverse Metasploit connection will be established between the attacker and victim.

 Now that you know how to create Windows payload let’s move on with this tutorial.

-In the next part of this tutorial you will learn how to create all possible Meterpreter payloads, using WAN IP.
+In the next part of this tutorial, you will learn how to create all possible Meterpreter payloads, using WAN IP.

-For the outside world to be able establish a connection back to our payload we must use our WAN IP address.
+For the outside world to be able to establish a connection back to our payload we must use our WAN IP address.
 If we use our Local IP Address only devices on the same network will be able to establish a reverse connection with our payload.